yoelhor/vid-logic-app/README.md

 1. It simplifies the complex URL of Logic Apps, making it consumable by Entra ID.
 1. Handles Cross-Origin Resource Sharing (CORS) for Logic App endpoints.
 This ensures secure access from different origins, which is important for single-page applications and AJAX calls that need to make cross-domain requests.
-1. [Not implemeted] Use OAuth 2.0 authorization with Microsoft Entra ID to secure access to the **verifier** and **status** endpoints.
+1. [Not implemented] Use OAuth 2.0 authorization with Microsoft Entra ID to secure access to the **verifier** and **status** endpoints.
 The frontend application must pass a Bearer token to the web API.
 Additionally, access to the endpoint should be restricted through Azure APIM to prevent direct access.
 Note that the callback endpoint should NOT be secured with an OAuth 2.0 authorization Bearer token.
 Instead, the callback endpoint verifies the API key.

 ## Frontend application

 The frontend application renders the UI elements that users interact with.
-It uses jQuery to call the the **verifier** and **status** endpoints.
+It uses jQuery to call the **verifier** and **status** endpoints.

-1. Therefor, the Logic App endpoints should set CORS as mentioned above.
+1. The Logic App endpoints (via Azure APIM) should set CORS as mentioned above.
-1. [Not implemeted] Use the MSAL library or Azure Static Apps Easy Auth to obtain an access token for calling the Logic Apps endpoints.
+1. [Not implemented] Use the MSAL library or Azure Static Apps Easy Auth to obtain an access token for calling the Logic Apps endpoints.
-1. [Not implemeted] input validation.
+1. [Not implemented] input validation.